luzifer-docker/netdata/README.md

            -p 19999:19999 quay.io/luzifer/netdata
 ```

+To persist health check data and machine GUID you need to mount a persistent volume to `/var/lib/netdata`.

 ## Configuration

 To configure alerts have a look at the [`health_alarm_notify.conf` template](templates/health_alarm_notify.conf).
 There you can see all variable names you need to specify as environment variables.